MateenKhan/GoodCode/README.md

-<h1>This file containts the elements with which a good java code can be written</h1>
+<h1>This project contains my knowledge to write good code.
+This will always be work in progress</h1>

 <h1>Coupling and Cohesion: </h1>
 <p>Cohesion is the degree to which the elements inside a module belong together.</p>